 - The objects of, and rationale for, competition law. - A brief history of the regulation of competition. - Restrictive horizontal practices: legislation and cases. - Restrictive vertical practices: legislation and cases. - The abuse of dominance: legislation and cases. - Institutions, procedures and remedies.

 Part 2: The Law of Mergers and Acquisitions

-This part of the course will be constructed around the Securities Regulation Code on Takeovers and Mergers, and the Rules of the Securities Regulation Panel as the core documents.
+This part of the course will be constructed around the Takeover Regulations, and the Rules of the Takeover Regulation Panel as the core documents.

 It will cover: